25 Mar What is the Difference Between Stress and Anxiety?

 you react to stressors.
 If you remove those stressors and still feel overwhelmed

-and distressed, you are likely dealing with anxiety. - Anxiety is an excessive reaction to a given situation.
+2. Anxiety is an excessive reaction to a given situation.
 Certain situations are

 stressful, and would be for anyone, such as dealing with arrangements for the